 The first step to acing that test is to have a copy of the Learn to Drive Smart Manual.
 This can be done by downloading online, buying a copy from any ICBC driver licensing office, or downloading an app in the play store or app store.
 For your reference, click this link: https://www.icbc.com/driver-licensing/Documents/driver-full.pdf

 The best way to ace any test, whether the SATs or this ICBC exam, is to have a routine schedule that you MUST religiously follow.
 Our brains work in a habit format.
-The moment we wake up, our brains lead us to do things that we usually do every day.
-So, for instance, if the first knee-jerk reaction you’ll do when waking up is checking your phone, then your brain will mimic this and try to give you an impulse in doing so every single day.
+The moment we wake up, our brains lead us to do things we usually do daily.
+So, for instance, if the first knee-jerk reaction you’ll do when waking up is checking your phone, then your brain will mimic this and try to give you an impulse every day.

 The same thing applies when reviewing.
 Always stick to a religious schedule.
-It doesn’t matter when you’ll study, and the important thing is to review at the hours you are most suitable and comfortable in.
-We recommend at the very most, 4 hours a day in the afternoon or the evening.
-That way, you can expect your brain to stick to that schedule, so you’ll sure review for the exam at an incredible pace.
+It doesn’t matter when you’ll study; the important thing is to check the most suitable and comfortable hours.
+We recommend, at the very most, 4 hours a day in the afternoon or the evening.
+That way, you can expect your brain to stick to that schedule, so you’ll indeed review for the exam at an incredible pace.

 Practice, practice, and practice!

 There is no disputing the fact that the best way to be great at something is through repetition.
-So download practice tests online so you’ll get used to the flow of the actual exam once you’ll be taking it.
+So download practice tests online so you’ll get used to the flow of the actual exam once you’re taking it.

 Also, don’t go for only one website to practice on.
-Try multiple websites and materials to be ready for any types of questions shown to you.
+Try multiple websites and materials to be ready for any questions shown to you.

 Lastly, be honest while taking your practice runs.
 It’s no help to you if you cheat your way into practice.
 You might as well not do them in the first place.
 Look at your mistakes and evaluate which chapters to go back to improve on further practice tests.

 - When outdoors, observe the roads and the signs you see.
 This will help with the immersion of learning the road instead of sitting on your desk at home scrolling pages of texts.
-This way, you can be familiar with the pictures and context of the actual signs you see, so you can better understand the concepts.
+This way, you can be familiar with the pictures and context of the signs you see to understand the concepts better.

 - Some words in the knowledge test ICBC can be very new to you.
 The best way to avoid confusion and guessing is to improve your technical vocabulary about driving.
-Go on websites that will improve this and make sure to internalize them rather than memorizing them.
+Review websites that will improve this, and internalize rather than memorize them.

-The ICBC exam is composed of two parts.
-The written and the road test.
-Before we get into the final step, let’s first get ready to ace the first one.
+The ICBC exam comprises two parts: the written and the road test.
+Before we get into the final step, let’s prepare to ace the first one.
 A man named Benjamin Franklin once said: By failing to prepare, you are preparing to fail.”
-So always be wise on your review so the process will be smooth until the finish line.
+So always be wise in your review so the process will be smooth until the finish line.

 Read all the chapters and finish your practice tests with integrity.
-Then, the moment you are on the final question on the actual knowledge test ICBC, you’ll feel confident in acing it.
+Then, when you are on the final question on the actual knowledge test ICBC, you’ll feel confident in acing it.
 Your dream to drive your car is a fast approach.